Hosting and bandwidth provided by MacAce.net.

 I even got some light work done in the optional iPad word processor, called Pages, which is part of a [US]$30 suite that also includes a spreadsheet and presentation program.

 This is a serious content creation app that should help the iPad compete with laptops and can import Microsoft Office files.
 However, only the word processor exports to Microsoft's formats, and not always accurately [the spreadsheet and presentation apps now export to Microsoft's formats, too].
 In one case, the exported Word file had misaligned text.
 When I then tried exporting the document as a PDF file, it was unreadable.

-In addition to the official solutions, two other translation apps include Documents To Go from DataViz, which has been providing Mac format translation software for decades, and newcomer QuickOffice Pro HD for iPad, which now is owned by Google.
+In addition to the official solutions, two other translation apps include Documents To Go from DataViz, which has been providing Mac format translation software for decades, and newcomer QuickOffice, which now is owned by Google.

 Official iWork Mac-iPad Crossplatform Compatibility

 Just like Walt Mossberg noted when converting an iWork document created on the iPad to Word and PDF, individual users also have reported problems when opening iWork files on an iPad when those files were created on a Mac.

 Apple's own support site has posted documents that quietly acknowledge a number of specific formatting changes that will occur when importing a Mac version of a document created with the iWork '09 versions of Pages, Numbers, or Keynote into its iPad equivalent.